 IKEA’s yearly print catalogue has been an iconic part of the brand for years.
 In recent years, IKEA has modernized their catalogue by making the ideas and inspiration available online with a built in app with exclusive app only content.
 This brings the content to consumers who may not have been able to pass by IKEA to collect a catalogue in the past.

 Similarly, an IKEA content marketing effort that aligns with the move to digital content is their Home Tour Series.
 This is a series of videos which are available on both the company’s YouTube channel and on its own standalone website.
 Meanwhile in its fourth edition, the Home Tour Series allows real people to apply to have a squad of IKEA experts to visit their home and makeover their trickiest spaces with IKEA products and solutions.
 Not only does this format of the series mirror that of other popular shows, such as Queer Eye, but it also provides genuinely useful tips and tricks to elevate any space.

 In short, as Jonathan from the Fab Five says, ‘You’re strong, you’re a Kelly Clarkson song, you got this.’
 Brands like Safavieh and IKEA want to take the fear out of your home furnishings purchase journey.
 By implementing key trends these brands are able to win the eCommerce game and continue to innovate what’s new in the furniture industry.

 In an industry that seems as immovable as Ross Geller’s couch, several furniture brands have found clever ways to grab shoppers attention and keep them coming back for more.
-It’s all about utilising the technology and innovation that we have at our fingertips and being fearless enough to implement them into your own brand.
+It’s all about utilizing the technology and innovation that we have at our fingertips and being fearless enough to implement them into your own brand.

 In summary, all of these trends are all contributing to the shift in the furniture industry.
 It only makes sense that the worldwide furniture and appliance eCommerce is projected to grow to $394 billion by 2022.